- Same Day

 - Here to Help

 Facts, Types, Meaning and Care Tips

-For those of us who just can't get enough of Christmas (hey, we also think it's totally acceptable to start blasting out Wham! mid-November) the poinsettia plant is the perfect first step to sprinkling a little festive joy in our homes.
-With its striking red and green leaves and starry shape, it easily adds a Christmassy touch wherever it's featured.
+For those of us who just can't get enough of Christmas (it’s never too early to start decorating for Christmas by the way) the poinsettia plant is the perfect first step to spreading a little festive joy in our homes.
+With its striking red and green leaves and starry shape, it easily adds a festive touch wherever it's featured.
 However, they don’t just come in the red we see everywhere leading up to Christmas.
 There are a variety of different colours and variations to match your décor and set new trends for your very own personalised Christmas themes.

 Plus, once the poinsettia is in place you can slowly start to sneak other Christmas decorations out around your home.
 Those sparkly reindeers on the living room shelves…a mess of fairy lights in a vase in the kitchen – your partner will be surrounded by Christmas before they can protest and by then it's time to put up the tree!